alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 ```

 This is 1016 bytes!!
 Just think about, we calculate a hash number of a short string and check whether the relevant bits are set, and it allocates ~1Kb of data.
 This is A LOT!!
 You could argue that allocations are cheap.
-Yes, they are, and you, most probably, won't see an impact in isolated micro-benchmarks, but in production environment it gets much worse: it can stress the GC, lead to slow allocation paths, trigger the GC.
-TODO
+Yes, they are, and you, most probably, won't see an impact in isolated micro-benchmarks, but in production environment it gets much worse: it can stress the GC, lead to slow allocation paths, trigger the GC, etc.

 Anyway, it was fun to review the code.
 Sometimes you can find some nice Easter eggs there.
 For example this one:

 ![The song]({{ site.url }}{{ site.baseurl }}/images/bloom-filter-for-scala/guava-review.png)

 These lines are from [the "O.P.P." song by "Naughty by Nature" rap group][wiki-opp] which was very popular in the early 1990s.
-Contact with the developer.
-He's probably in his 50s at the moment (or was it she?).
-(Disturbed should be over by this moment.
-Enjoy [the clip:][youtube-opp])
+You have that subtle contact with the developer who wrote the code.
+He's probably in his late 40s or early 50s at the moment (or was it she?). ("Disturbed" is probably over by this moment.
+Enjoy [the old school rap bits][youtube-opp])

 ### Twitter's Algebird

-TODO
-It's functional, immutable, monadic and very slooooow!!
+"Abstract algebra for Scala.
+This code is targeted at building aggregation systems (via Scalding (Hadoop) or Apache Storm)."
+It's functional, immutable, monadic and **very slooooow!!**
-It supports only `string` as the element type.
+It supports only `String` as the element type.
 Yeah, string is the universal data format, you can store everything there :grinning:

-It uses Murmur hash 3. takes 128 bit and splits it to 4 32 bit hashes.
-It sets bit for each 32 bit number.
-Which is quite disputable solution.
+It uses loved by everyone MurmurHash3 which seems to be the bests general purpose hashing algorithm.
+It takes 128 bit and splits it to 4 32bit numbers.
+Then it sets one bit for each 32 bit number but not for the whole calculate hash.
+Which is quite controversial decision.
+I performed some rough tests and it appeared that Twitter's Bloom filter has 10% more false positive response than Google's or mine.

-Going deeper
-What's interesting Twitter's Bloom filter uses `EWAHCompressedBitmap` under the hood which is TODO
-normal sparse bitsets.
-It's optimization for memory but its random access is slow (really slow). because

-uniform distribution
-as uniform as better.

-Here's what they say https://github.com/lemire/javaewah#when-should-you-use-compressed-bitmaps
-Again, quite disputable solution in my opinion.

-I performed rough tests to check total allocated memory.
-I put 100,000 random 1000 symbols string to both Bloom filters, Twitter's and mine.
-And it appeared that Algebird's Bloom filter allocated even more memory than the Bloom filter.
+Digging deeper, what's interesting is that Twitter's Bloom filter uses [`EWAHCompressedBitmap`][github-ewah] under the hood which is a compressed alternative to `BitSet`.
+It's an optimization for memory and very useful when you have **sparse data**.
+Say, you have bits starting at position 1 000 000, EWAH can optimize the set and won't allocate space for leading zeroes.
+Intersections, unions and differences between sets will be faster in this case too.
+But random access is slower.
+Even more, the whole goal of hashing is to have uniform distribution of hash numbers and as even as better.
+These two points eliminate all advantages of using compressed bitsets.
+I did few tests to check total allocated memory, as a result Twitter's Bloom filter allocated even more memory than the Bloom filter.
+Again, quite controversial solution in my opinion.

-I won't post the list of all allocations because it's pretty long.
-Allocations for 100 symbol string is 1808 bytes.
-Assuming that we don't allocate new `EWAHCompressedBitmap`s
+I wish I haven't checked allocations, I won't post the list of all of them because it's pretty long.
+Allocations for the 100 symbol string check are 1808 bytes. :sob:

-Persistent data structures
-going ahead, it's performance is 10 times worse for reads and ~100 times for writes than the Bloom filter implemented by me.
+Yes, it's functional, immutable, uses persistent data structures, monads, but that's not the price to pay for it.
+Getting ahead of myself, I will say it's performance is 10x times worse for reads and 100x for writes than the Bloom filter implemented by me.
-The price is too huge to be functional

 ### ScalaNLP's Breeze